 - External account credentials (API keys and tokens) that need to be accessed by our automated integration systems are stored and encrypted with AES.
 These credentials are read only just-in-time by automated processes and decryption keys are stored separately.

 - Human MindsUnited employees have access to HTTP, database and transaction logs to enable support.
-We keep passwords, tokens and secrets out of these logs, so they are not visable to humans.
+We keep passwords, tokens and secrets out of the logs, they are not visible to humans.

 - We always apply principles of least privilege.

 - We follow OWASP best practices.